peterzieba/5Vpld/README.md

 These parts are still active and highly worth considering wherever:
 * 5V logic is a requirement, avoiding level shifting, low latency (7ns), instant-on & non-volatile, and situations needing Hi-Z / Open-collector states.
-  * If you do need level shifting from 5V to 3.3V, the 'LV' parts (ATF16LV8C and the ATF22LV10C) can run and 3.3V and are maybe 5V tolerant at 3.3V Vcc???.
+  * If you do need level shifting from 5V to 3.3V, the 'LV' parts (ATF16LV8C and the ATF22LV10C) can run at 3.3V and are maybe 5V tolerant at 3.3V Vcc???.
 See datasheets to verify this point...
 * Prototyping / Iteration (reprogrammable)
 * Learning about logic: Through-hole / soldering-friendly is desired: All 16V8 or 22V10 parts are available in DIP packages; ATF150x parts are available in PLCC packages that can be placed in through-hole PLCC sockets.
 SMD packages are available for any of the parts.
 * Replacing large quantities of various TTL/CMOS Logic Gates (74-series logic)